ACCESS Initiative targets inequities in cell therapy

 Increasing awareness of transplant and cell therapy

-A recent nationwide survey of all 50 states, conducted by this committee, revealed significant gaps in Medicaid coverage for blood stem cell transplants and cell therapy.
-In response, NMDP and ASTCT are taking action:
+For example, this committee conducted a nationwide survey of all 50 states that revealed significant gaps in Medicaid coverage for blood stem cell transplants and cell therapy.
+In response, NMDP and ASTCT are taking action by:

 - Developing clinical guidelines that state Medicaid offices can reference